 WHAT I LOVE ABOUT THIS FILM

-From all this gushing praise you’d think Meet Me in St. Louis was a movie I’ve been in love with all my life.
+From all this gushing praise you'd think Meet Me in St. Louis was a movie I've been in love with all my life.
 On the contrary, I saw the film in its entirety for the first time in 2007.
-My avoidance of Meet Me in St. Louis for so years stemmed from an assumption on my part that it was just another one of those aggressively quaint, synthetically folksy period musicals that tend to cause me to break out in hives (think The Music Man or Hello, Dolly!).
+My avoidance of Meet Me in St. Louis for so many years stemmed from an assumption on my part that it was just another one of those aggressively quaint, synthetically folksy period musicals that tend to cause me to break out in hives (think The Music Man or Hello, Dolly!).
 Nothing wears me down faster than hardened show biz pros barnstorming their way through cloying depictions of homespun simplicity.

-But of course, it’s within this very arena that most critics contend (and I agree) Vincent Minnelli scores his greatest triumph.
-In convincing the actors not to play down to the material, to treat the characters, dialog, and situations seriously, he infuses this gossamer-light fairy tale with genuine warmth of emotion.
-The result is a sincerely sweet and touching family movie devoid of the usual mawkishness sentimentality.
+But of course, it's within this very arena that most critics contend (and I agree) that Vincent Minnelli scores his greatest triumph.
+In convincing the actors not to play down to the material, to treat the characters, dialogue, and situations seriously, he infuses this gossamer-light fairy tale with genuine warmth of emotion.
+The result is a sincerely sweet and touching family movie devoid of the usual mawkishness and sentimentality.

 |The entire "Long-Distance Phone Call" sequence is hilarious.|